BALANCING YOUR HORMONES NOW

 Risk Factors and Causes of Hormonal Imbalances

-Hormonal imbalances are multi-factorial disorders!
-Here are some factors that pop up out often:
+Hormonal imbalances are multifactorial disorders!
+Here are some factors that pop up often:

 There are many things we can do to keep our hormones in balance, some of them more in depth then others.
 In this post we will just cover some of the basics, and go into more depth in future blogs.
 Today, we will link hormonal acne and the steps you can take today for clearer skin.

-Healthy fats: ghee, coconut oil, nuts and seeds, avocado, fatty fish.
-We are consuming way too many omega-6 fatty acids from polyunsaturated vegetable oils, and are not enough beneficial Omega-3s and saturated fats.
-Too many Omega 6 cause inflammation, and omega 3 helps kick inflammation to the curb.
+- Healthy fats: ghee, coconut oil, nuts and seeds, avocado, fatty fish.
+We are consuming way too many omega-6 fatty acids from polyunsaturated vegetable oils, and not enough beneficial Omega-3s and saturated fats.
+Too much Omega 6 causes inflammation, and omega 3 helps kick inflammation to the curb.
 So read labels, and know what you are purchasing and consuming.
-Knowledge is power baby.
+Knowledge is power, baby.

-Check your chemical load in your beauty products, cleaning products and other house hold items.
+- Check your chemical load in your beauty products, cleaning products and other household items.
 Harmful chemicals found in these items can contain hormone disrupting chemicals that mimic hormones in the body and keep the body from producing real hormones.
 Hello problems!
-Invest in some quality house plants that double duty and keeping your air clean.
+Invest in some quality house plants that do double duty and keep your air clean.

-Sleep.
+- Sleep.
 Keep a routine and stick to it as much as you can- on weekends, on vacation, on days off.
-This allows your body to understand the routine you have and start creating nd releasing hormones based on your schedule.
+This allows your body to understand the routine you have and start creating and releasing hormones based on your schedule.
 Without adequate sleep, hormones will not be in balance.
 Period.
 Keep your room nice and dark, noise free, and a comfortable temperature.
-Our electronics outside of sleeping space.
-Do a little meditation or 10 deep belly breaths, to release the days thoughts, and get into sleep mode.
+Our electronics are outside of our sleeping space.
+Do a little meditation or 10 deep belly breaths, to release the day's thoughts, and get into sleep mode.
 Refrain from eating too late at night as this can also interfere with sleeping patterns.

-Digestive health.
-Research has shows that your gut is now your second brain.
+- Digestive health.
+Research has shown that your gut is now your second brain.
 Creating, signaling and releasing hormones all of the time.
-It would make sense then that your hormonal heath and balance, would reflect in your gut health.
+It would make sense then that your hormonal health and balance would reflect in your gut health.
 Assess any food sensitivities, issues, deficiencies etc. Perhaps start adding in quality supplements, and changing foods/ meals to more balanced, whole foods options.